Tom5424/Videoflix-backend/README.md

 - This project is a RESTful API backend for a wb app video platform
 - The user can register a account, verify the account, login, reset the password, request a new password
 - You can upload videos and backend handles the formatting of the videos
-- The videos can afterwards switch between 4 different qualities (120p, 360p, 720p, 1080p) or you can select "auto" and the best quality will be selected automatically
+- The videos can afterwards switch between 4 different qualities (360p, 480p, 720p, 1080p) or you can select "auto" and the best quality will be selected automatically

 ## Technologies

 - Python (Version 3.12.4)
 - Django (Version 5.1.5)
 - Django REST Framework (Version 3.15.2)
-- RQ for running complex tasks in the background
+- Celery for running complex tasks in the background
 - PostgreSQL for database management

 ## Prerequisites